 When the Options dialog box appears, you can press F1 for help on the various settings on that page.

 To change the color theme between Dark, Light, Blue, and Blue (Extra Contrast), type theme in the search box, and then choose Environment > General.
 In the Options dialog box, change the Color theme option.

 To change colorization options in the editor, type environment in the search box, and then choose Environment > Fonts and Colors.
 See How to: Change fonts and colors.

 You can change the main menu casing between Title Case ("File") and All Caps ("FILE").
 Type environment in the search box, select Environment > General, and then change the Apply title case styling to menu bar option.

 To add or remove menu or toolbar items, see How to: Customize menus and toolbars.

 You can define and save multiple window layouts and switch between them.
 For example, you can define one layout for coding and one for debugging.
-To arrange window positions and behavior and save custom layouts, see Customize window layouts.
+To arrange window positions and behavior and save custom layouts, see Customize window layouts and personalize tabs.